ED 610 Unmaking the Adult Learner: Adult Education from Training to Empowered Possibility

 Required Evidence Showing That Objectives Have Been Met

-Each student is asked to work on a series of written reflective responses to questions provided.
-These are responses to the content and to questions we are exploring throughout the course.
-Not only do these reflective responses consider the content at hand, they help us consider how our responses to, and understanding of, the content might inform our own future teaching.
+During the term I ask that you work on a series of written reflective responses.
+These are responses to the content and questions we are considering in class.
+Not only do these reflective responses consider the content at hand, but they help us consider how our responses to, and understanding of, the content might impact the way we think about, and teach, adult learners.

 GRADES: A= 90-100% B= 80-89% C= 70-79% D= 60-69% F= BELOW 60%